AVSLab/basilisk/docs/source/Support/bskReleaseNotes.rst

 - Created :ref:`thrusterPlatformState` to map the thruster configuration information to body frame given the time-varying platform states.
 - Updated :ref:`thrusterPlatformReference` to add an input and output thruster config msg, and integral feedback term which dumps steady-state momentum in case of uncertainties on the CM location.
+- Created :ref:`thrustCMEstimation` to perform online estimation of the CM using gimbaled thruster torque measurements.

 Version 2.2.0 (June 28, 2023)